DeathTears/Lg-L-Toolkit/README.md

 -----------------

-1- recovery installation

-2- Lockscreen cracker

-3- Screenshot and screenrecord

-4- Installer

-5- Sync Photos and Music

-6- Push and Pull Files
+- Setup

-7- Backup and restore
+- Backup and restore

-8- You tell me
+- You tell me

 =====================